Real $C$-, $G$-structures and sign-coherence of cluster algebras: Isomorphism of exchange graphs

 \subsection{Acknowledgements}

 The authors would like to express their sincere gratitude to Tomoki Nakanishi for his thoughtful guidance.
 The authors also wish to thank Peigen Cao, Changjian Fu, Yasuaki Gyoda, Fang Li, Lang Mou and Salvatore Stella for their valuable discussions and insightful suggestions.
+We also thank Nathan Reading for explaining the reference and valuable comments.
 In addition, Z. Chen wants to thank Xiaowu Chen, Zhe Sun and Yu Ye for their help and support.
 R. Akagi is supported by JSPS KAKENHI Grant Number JP25KJ1438 and Chubei Itoh Foundation.
-Z. Chen is supported by the China Scholarship Council (Grant No. 202406340022) and National Natural Science Foundation of China (Grant No. 124B2003).
+Z. Chen is supported by National Natural Science Foundation of China (Grant No. 124B2003) and China Scholarship Council (Grant No. 202406340022).